RemedyData/Dahel_Techies_Chess_Game_Dashboard_Internship/README.md

 ### Thank you for reading.

-I am open for entry-level data analyst role.
+I am open for entry-level to mid-level data analyst role.